jwytam/RepData_PeerAssessment1/PA1_template.md

   data <- na.omit(allData)
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Creates data frames that stores the total number of steps grouped by date and the average number of steps taken per interval.
+Creates data frames that stores the total number of steps grouped by date and the average number of steps taken per interval.
 These data frames will be used to answer the following questions.

 ```r